COVID-19 Emergency Food Fund Impact

 How is The River Food Pantry responding to COVID-19?

 We’ve adapted our services to meet the growing nutritional needs of food-insecure households in Dane County for the duration of the pandemic.
-We’ve placed our hot meal and clothing programs on hold.
-But we’ve increased our hours of distribution while meeting an increased demand for emergency food and supplies.
+We’ve increased our hours of distribution and now provide:

-- Boxes of groceries, including perishable and non-perishable foods, for thousands of local households to pick up curbside at The River once a week.
+- A bountiful supply of groceries, including perishable and non-perishable foods, for thousands of local households to pick up curbside at The River once a week.

-- Pre-bagged lunches for children delivered six days a week through MUNCH, The River’s mobile lunch program, to nine low-income Northside neighborhoods.
+- Pre-bagged lunches for children and adults delivered on non-school days through Munch, The River’s mobile lunch program, to 10 low-income neighborhoods.

-- To-go meals for families to take home through our newest program, called FAM (Family At-Home Meals).
+- To-go meals for families to take home through FAM (Family At-Home Meals).

 pounds of food and supplies